patha454/Prim/README.md

 ## Style Checking

-You can check your code is formated to meets our style guide using:
+You can check your code is formatted to meets our style guide using:

 ```sh
 $ find src include -name *.h -o -name *.c | xargs clang-format --style=file -dry-run -Werror